lttng/lttng-analyses/README.md

 This repository contains various scripts to extract monitoring data and metrics from LTTng kernel traces.

-As opposed to other diagnostics/monitoring solutions, this approach is designed to allow users to record their system's activity with a low overhead, wait for a problem to occur and then diagnose its cause offline.
+As opposed to other diagnostic or monitoring solutions, this approach is designed to allow users to record their system's activity with a low overhead, wait for a problem to occur and then diagnose its cause offline.

-With this solution, we target really hard to find problems and dig until we find the root cause.
+This solution allows the user to target hard to find problems and dig until the root cause is found.

-This README describes the analyses implemented and the usage of the whole project.
+This README describes the implemented analyses as well as how to use them.

 ## Requirements
 * LTTng >= 2.5